 A company with an AISP license acts as an intermediary between different institutions while offering “read-only” access to the information.
 AISPs rely on other regulated firms that are offering accounts (known as Account Servicing Payment Service Providers (ASPSPs)).
 ASPSPs include banks, building societies, payment institutions (PIs), e-money issuers, and credit card providers.

 Account Information Service Provider (AISP) examples

 Various companies can provide Account Information Service.
-According to EBA’s register, in the EU there are in total 358 PSPs (E-money Institutions, Payment Institutions, and AISPs) that can provide payment services related to AISP, out of which 153 companies can provide only AIS service (in the UK such companies are called Registered Account Information Service Providers or RAISPs).
-A table below summarises the number of firms currently providing AIS services within the EU and UK:
+According to EBA’s register, in the EU and UK, there was in total 358 PSPs in October 2020 (E-money Institutions, Payment Institutions, and AISPs) that can provide payment services related to AISP, out of which 153 companies can provide only AIS service (in the UK such companies are called Registered Account Information Service Providers or RAISPs).
+The table below summarises the number of firms currently providing AIS services within the EU and UK:

 There are different reasons why a company wants to provide the services.
 For example, an EMI can use the service to allow its user to see all their accounts in one place, which is intended to increase the time a user spends in such an EMI’s app.
 Another example is a company that created an app that allows its user to control spending betters or a company that allows providing AI automation services for bookkeeping and finances.
 One more example is an accounting or auditing firm that uses an AIS license to provide better financial advice to its clients by connecting to its accounts and analysing them.
 Various business models possible, but whether a business model is covered by an AISP license may vary from jurisdiction to jurisdiction.
 For example, when data is not provided to a payment service user, but to a third party it is not regarded as AIS in some jurisdictions.